Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms

 is identified with the forcing

 as computed in $V[G]$.

 Now let $H$ be $V$-generic for $\UU_\delta\restriction \QQ$ and $G=i_1^{-1}[H]$ be $V$-generic for $P$.
 Then we have that $H/i_1[G]$ is $V[G]$-generic for

-as computed in $V[G]$ and that $\delta$ is a strong cardinal which is a limit of $<\delta$-supercompact cardinals in $V[G]$ as well.
-In particular by applying the above fact in $V$ and in $V[G]$ which are both models of $\MM^{+++}$ where $\delta$ is a strong cardinal which is a limit of $<\delta$-supercompact cardinals we get that
+as computed in $V[G]$ and that $\delta$ is a $\Sigma_2$-reflecting cardinal which is a limit of $<\delta$-supercompact cardinals in $V[G]$ as well.
+In particular by applying the above fact in $V$ and in $V[G]$ which are both models of $\MM^{+++}$ where $\delta$ is a $\Sigma_2$-reflecting cardinal which is a limit of $<\delta$-supercompact cardinals we get that

 and

 The conclusion follows. \end{proof}